 So the deal was struck at 3,300 Euros (very generous I was assured) and the order was placed to arrive the following morning.

-I have to say that, to mitigate a compromise to my whole summer cruise, I am happy to pay what it costs and I am relieved that I should be back on track, albeit having consumed the slack I had in my schedule.
+I have to say that, to mitigate a compromise to my whole summer cruise, I am happy to pay what it costs and I am relieved that I should be back on track, albeit having consumed the slack I had in my schedule to allow for slow light wind sailing.

 Unable to really do anything else and to assuage my frustration, I ventured ashore that evening intent on finding a decent beer.
 What an amazing discovery to find a micro-brewery/pub/bar just at the end of the dock.
 They served a pint of very acceptable IPA and a curious pasty thing in the shape of a skull….
 There was a choice of fillings and I chose the one claiming to be ‘goulash’.
 It wasn’t bad, but it wasn’t good either and eating a skull was not particularly inviting; I think they need to re-appraise their product and marketing.